Giovanni Giolitti: Death and legacy

 Powerless, Giolitti remained in Parliament until his death in Cavour, Piedmont, on 17 July 1928.
 His last words to the priest were: "My dear father, I am old, very old.
 I served in five governments, I could not sing Giovinezza."
 Giovinezza, which means "youth", was the official anthem of the Fascist regime.
 According to his biographer Alexander De Grand, Giolitti was Italy's most notable prime minister after Camillo Benso, Count of Cavour.
-Like Cavour, Giolitti came from Piedmont; like other leading Piedmontese politicians, he combined a pragmatism with an Enlightenment faith in progress through material advancement.
+Like Cavour, Giolitti came from Piedmont; like other leading Piedmontese politicians, he combined Realpolitik with an Enlightenment faith in progress through material advancement.
 An able bureaucrat, he had little sympathy for the idealism that had inspired much of the Risorgimento.
 He tended to see discontent as rooted in frustrated self-interest and believed that most opponents had their price and could be transformed eventually into allies.